Editing in Blazor Pivot Table Component

 Command column

-An additional column appended in the data grid layout holds the command buttons to perform the CRUD operation.
+The command column option provides dedicated action buttons within the data grid for streamlined CRUD operations as an alternative to using toolbar options.
+An additional column appears in the data grid layout containing command buttons to perform the CRUD operations.
 To enable the command columns, set the AllowCommandColumns property in PivotViewCellEditSettings class to true.

 @using Syncfusion.Blazor.PivotView